- nostos (pl. nostoi)

 I couldn't keep back my smile.
 I glanced up to gauge the distance of the approaching lifeboat, and checked Hélène's breathing one more time.

 Our time on the Friesland passed like a terrible music hall farce.
 Holmes and I struggled to quiet Hélène, smuggle her food, distract cabin attendants, catnap in the salons, and generally keep the Friesland's crew and passengers from learning that we harboured a monstrous predator from the depths of time in our stateroom.
 The heated cabin agreed with Hélène, which was a mixed blessing: as her health improved, she grew steadily less cooperative with our efforts to keep her quiet.
 Toward the end of the passage, Holmes and I were delirious with lack of sleep and had sunk to telling ever-more-shocking lies about the screeching emanating from our cabin.
-I learned later that the stories I told blatantly contradicted Holmes', and yet no one took us to account for it.
+I learned later that my stories blatantly contradicted Holmes', and yet no one took us to account for it.
 I shudder to think what might have happened if the Friesland's officers had been less scrupulously courteous about our apparent madness.

 The morning of our scheduled arrival in New York, in the small hours when no one was awake save the night watch on the bridge and the stokers in the engine room, we roused Hélène from her sleep.
 Holmes herded her down the narrow passages to the deck, while she groggily moaned and protested her lot.
 I alternately ran ahead to turn aside any late-night wanderers and came back to give her a second target at which to vent her irritation.

 We had spent days planning that dark-hours sojourn, but it still seemed a miracle when we gained the deck unobserved and without casualties.
-The Friesland was outfitted for both steam and sail; in a fit of pique with us, Hélène flew to the yardarm of the forward mast.
-She perched there, glaring down at us, while we spent the last hours before landfall at the rail, by turns standing watch and looking for the lights of New York.
+The Friesland was outfitted for both steam and sail; in a fit of pique Hélène flew to the yardarm of the forward mast.
+She perched there, glaring down at us, while we spent the last hours before landfall at the rail, by turns standing watch over her and looking for the lights of New York.

 While we waited, Holmes drew his pipe from his pocket, packed it, and lit it.